udacityalumni/udacity-nanodegrees-resources/CONTRIBUTING.md

 ## 🔧 Contributing with a Project idea and/or Rubric

-- To contribute with a project idea, please add a line on the "Project ideas" main section of the file that corresponds to your School following **this format**:
+- To contribute with a project idea, please add a line to the "Project ideas" main section of the file that corresponds to your School following **this format**:

    - **Short and descriptive title for your idea** - Brief description of the project and the technologies required.

 - To contribute with a rubric for your idea:

-   - Go to the **"Rubrics"** folder inside your Nanodegree's main folder.
+   - Go to the **"Rubrics"** folder inside your School's main folder

-   - Add a markdown file named exactly like the title you used for your idea on the Nanodegree's README file.
+   - Create a markdown file named exactly as the title you included in the "Project ideas" section.
    - Inside that file add a title and the requirements for the project as bullet points.

 **NOTE:** Contributing with a rubric is optional, you can add a project idea without a rubric.